Gifted and Talented Teacher Career Guide

 Becoming a teacher of the gifted and talented involves first obtaining a bachelor’s degree in a specific field of instruction or in elementary or secondary education.
 Qualifying to teach the gifted and talented also frequently requires a master’s degree specific to teaching advanced learners.
 Gifted and talented teachers are trained to identify and select advanced students for gifted and talented programs through conducting parent and student interviews and administering assessments.
 When working with gifted students, teachers need the skills necessary to plan and implement a challenging curriculum and must also be able to test, assess, and grade students at their performance level.
 In a secondary school setting, mentoring and advising students on career and post-secondary education choices is a common duty.

 Teachers of the gifted and talented frequently work with other classroom teachers to develop assignments for advanced students in regular classrooms.
-Teachers of the gifted and talented must strive to create a learning environment that is academically challenging for advanced students while remaining appropriate to students’ behavioral development.
+Gifted teachers must strive to create a learning environment that is academically challenging for advanced students while remaining appropriate to students’ behavioral development.
 Because of the special needs of their students, gifted and talented teachers may meet more frequently with parents and administrative teams to measure student progress and achievement as part of each student’s individual education plan.

 How to Become a Gifted and Talented Teacher

-Gifted and talented teachers must possess at least a bachelor’s degree in education or in a related field.
-In order to qualify graduates for teacher licensure, such a program must generally be approved by the board of education for the state in which it is located.
-Many four-year schools offer education programs with gifted and talented teaching specializations.
-In most programs, students will spend the first two years taking general education courses and the second two years focusing on courses in education.
+Gifted and talented teachers must possess at least a bachelor’s degree in education or in a related field, but most have a master’s degree.
+In order for graduates to qualify for teacher licensure, they must complete a teacher preparation program that is approved by the board of education for the state in which it is located.
+The National Association for Gifted Children (NAGC) has developed a set of national standards for gifted and talented teacher preparation programs, and most of these are at the master’s level or endorsement programs; few are undergraduate teacher preparation programs.
+According to the National Center for Education Statistics (NCES), over 70 four-year public or private non-profit colleges and universities in the US offer graduate degrees in gifted education, while none offer bachelor’s degrees in the specialty.1 In four-year bachelor’s degree programs in education, students will spend the first two years taking general education courses and the second two years focusing on courses in education.
 These courses typically include at least one classroom-based internship in the grade level(s) at which the prospective teacher wishes to practice.
 After graduation, prospective teachers must then apply for state teacher certification.
 The typical pathway to this career is as follows:

-- Earn a bachelor’s degree in teaching the gifted and talented, exceptional learners, or a related field that includes a teacher preparation program.
+- Earn a bachelor’s degree in education or a related field including a state-approved teacher preparation program.

 - Take your state’s required exams for teacher certification.